Why kefir should be the first choice over yogurt as a fermented milk product for improving digestive health and

-Unlike yogurt starter, kefir is solely a mesophilic culture, means that it is ideally cultured at room temperature.
+Unlike yogurt starter, kefir is solely a mesophilic culture, which means that it is ideally cultured at room temperature.

 Switching up the yogurt starter which has worked flawlessly with the yogurt maker and then using it to attempt raw yogurt cultured on the counter does not usually work.
 This is a big reason why culturing raw yogurt fails so often for newbies to the home fermentation process.

 Ensuring that you have the right type of yogurt starter for the purpose you have in mind, either raw or heated yogurt, can make all the difference to success.
 With the pricey cost of a gallon of raw, pastured milk in many areas, minimizing mistakes is very important.

 If you have little room in the budget for mistakes and want to opt for the easiest raw fermented milk product to make, kefir is the way to go in my experience.

 Yogurt Only Contains Transient-Based Probiotics

 While ease of fermentation is a big plus for kefir, the biggest reason of all to ferment kefir instead of yogurt is due to the differences in the bacterial cultures each contains.